ILIAS-eLearning/ILIAS/docs/development/js/js-coding-style.md

 ### Check Code Style

 The following two commands are equivalent.
-The check all .js files within the current working directory.
+They check all .js files within the current working directory.

 ```
 > standard